CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 5. Click on the **What’s new** button – a new tab will open with the latest release notes where you can stay updated on the new features, bug fixes and more.

-6. Note the **high-level numbers** at the top menu; This view allows you to see a summary of your subscriptions, active recommendations, security alerts alongside connected cloud accounts (AWS account and GCP projects – will be discussed in the next modules).
+6. Note the **high-level numbers** at the top menu; This view allows you to see a summary of your subscriptions, assessed resource, active recommendations and security alerts.

 ![Azure Security Center: Top menu](../Images/asc-dashboard-top-menu.gif?raw=true)